 The hallmark of a chaotic system is sensitive dependence on initial conditions: two trajectories starting arbitrarily close diverge exponentially.
 Lyapunov exponents quantify that divergence rate.
-A positive maximal Lyapunov exponent (MLE) is the gold-standard definition of chaos, converting the intuition of "butterfly effects" into a precise, computable number.
+A positive maximal Lyapunov exponent (MLE) — the average exponential rate at which two initially close trajectories pull apart — is the gold-standard definition of chaos, converting the intuition of "butterfly effects" into a precise, computable number.

 1. Definition and Geometric Meaning